Where can I get my vaccine?

 - The Center for Disease Control maintains a helpful tool at Vaccines.gov.
-Vaccine clinics are listed by vaccine type, availability, and distance from your location.
+These vaccine clinics are mostly pharmacies and listed by vaccine type, availability, and distance from your location.

 - The Department of Veterans Affairs has multiple vaccine clinic locations.
 Register online at COVID-19 vaccine at VA, call (877) 327-0022, or visit MyTurn.ca.gov.

 Options for consent for minors